tigerfarm/notifyweb/address/README.md

 Click "Get Firebase FCM message token".
     The token is displayed, for example: "cw...YX".
 ````
+The program passes the Firebase Sender ID and Web Push certificate key pair value
+to the Google Firebase library which returns the token.

 ## Send a notification:

 Use the send notification program: [sendNotification.js](sendNotification.js), to send a notification to the device.